 Fig. 4.
 Distribution of the "Mises" stress, 55 microns below the surface of the roller.
 The Mises stress takes into account all 6 components of the stress tensor.

 Publications of the author related to this work

 Nikas, G. K. Miscalculation of film thickness, friction and contact efficiency by ignoring tangential tractions in elastohydrodynamic contacts.
 Tribology International, 2017, 110, 252-263.

 Nikas, G. K. Fatigue life and traction modeling of continuously variable transmissions.
 ASME Journal of Tribology, 2002, 124(4), 689-698.

 Nikas, G. K. Boussinesq-Cerruti functions and a simple technique for substantial acceleration of subsurface stress computations in elastic half-spaces.
 Proceedings of the Institution of Mechanical Engineers, Part J: Journal of Engineering Tribology, 2006, 220(1), 19-28.

-Finally, a photograph with the research teams from one of the meetings at Torotrak's premises, circa 2001-2002, in front of an American SUV equiped with Torotrak's Infinitely Variable Transmission.
+Finally, a photograph of the research teams from one of the meetings at Torotrak's premises, circa 2001-2002, in front of an American SUV equipped with Torotrak's Infinitely Variable Transmission.
 Pictured from left to right: Mr Robert Dunlop (Department of Trade and Industry); Dr Jonathan Newall (Torotrak); Professor Ray Snidle (Cardiff University); Torotrak member (?); Dr George Nikas (Imperial College London); Dr Valeria Anghel (Imperial College London); Professor Pwt Evans (Cardiff University); Professor Hugh Spikes (Imperial College London); Dr Adrian Lee (Torotrak); Dr Kayri Sharif (Cardiff University).